 This is the exception rather than the norm.
 Most babies have a hard time giving up the swaddle and may need to be weaned out of the swaddle over time.

-Start by having your baby sleep a couple of nights with one arm out of the swaddle, followed by a couple of nights with both out.
-This will really give your baby an idea of what is will feel like to sleep un-swaddled.
+This will really give your baby an idea of what it will feel like to sleep un-swaddled.

 After this part is over, then you can take the blanket away altogether.